yuraki148/channel-notifyer/README.md

 # Platform

 * Slack
+* Heroku

 # How to use

-* Clone this repository at Glitch.
+* Clone this repository at Github.
+* deploy your repository to Heroku.
 * Create SlackApp on your Environment.

 # Scope